ItsMeBrille/MMM-WebTracker/README.md

 cd MagicMirror/modules
 git clone https://github.com/ItsMeBrille/MMM-WebTracker.git
 ```
-This module requires the cheerio package to dig through the DOM.
+This module requires the Cheerio package to dig through the DOM.
 Install it in the newly created `MMM-WebTracker` directory using the following commands:
 ```shell
 cd MMM-WebTracker
 npm install cheerio